ORNL-MDF/Raptor/README.md

 3.  **Check Outputs**:
     *   Progress will be printed to the console.
     *   The 3D porosity map is saved to the `.vti` file specified in the config.
-    *   The pore morphology data is saved to the `.csv` file (if configured -- the example does not save the morphology information.).
+    *   The pore morphology data is saved to the `.csv` file if configured.
+The example does not save morphology information.

 #### CLI Input: The `input.yaml` File